-These symptoms aren't always caused by Hodgkin's lymphoma, but if you have them, see your GP.
+These symptoms aren't always caused by Hodgkin lymphoma, but if you have them, contact your GP.

-Your treatment will depend on the type of Hodgkin's lymphoma you have, whether it has spread and your general health.
-Most people have chemotherapy, and some will have radiotherapy too.
+Your treatment will depend on the type of Hodgkin lymphoma you have, whether or not it has spread, and your general health.
+Most people have chemotherapy, and some may have radiotherapy too.

 A team of professionals, called a multidisciplinary team (MDT), will guide you through your treatment.
 This team may include:

-- a haematologist (a doctor who specialises in treating conditions affecting the blood)
+- a haematologist (a doctor who specialises in treating conditions that affect the blood)

 - an oncologist (a doctor who specialises in cancer care)

-- a radiologist (a doctor who specialises in using X-rays to diagnose conditions)
+- a radiologist (a doctor who specialises in using imaging to diagnose conditions)

-- a radiation oncologist (or clinical oncologist) who uses X-rays to treat conditions
+- a radiation oncologist (or clinical oncologist) who uses radiation to treat conditions

 - a counsellor

-They can explain your treatment options and help you decide that treatment is best for you.
+They’ll explain your treatment options and help you decide that treatment is best for you.

-After treatment, you will have an assessment to check if there are any remaining signs of your cancer.
+After treatment, your team will assess whether or not there are any remaining signs of cancer.
 If there are, you’ll need more treatment.
-Then, you will have regular check-ups with your doctor to check for any signs of the cancer returning.
-You will have check-ups every three months or so to begin with and gradually they will become less frequent.
+You’ll have regular check-ups with your doctor to check for any signs of the cancer returning.
+You’ll have check-ups every three months for the first couple of years, and gradually, you’ll go less often.

-About eight or nine out of every 10 people with Hodgkin’s lymphoma go into remission after their treatment and it goes away for good.
+About eight or nine out of every 10 people with Hodgkin lymphoma go into remission after their treatment and it goes away for good.
 Remission means the signs and symptoms of cancer have decreased or disappeared.
 Your cancer can be in complete or partial remission.
-Complete means there are no signs of your cancer.
-Partial means some but not all signs have disappeared.
+Complete remission means there are no signs of your cancer.
+Partial remission means some but not all signs have disappeared.

 Chemotherapy uses medicines to destroy cancer cells.
-These medicines are usually given through a drip into a vein in your arm.
-You may be given a few different medicines over a few months.
-You won’t receive the medicines everyday – you will have breaks to allow your body to recover from the side-effects of the medicines.
+You’ll usually have these medicines through a drip into a vein in your arm.
+Your team may give you a few different medicines over a few months.
+You won’t have the medicines everyday – you’ll have breaks to allow your body to recover from the side-effects of the medicines.
 See our information on chemotherapy to learn about the side-effects of the treatment.

-Sometimes you may be given steroid medicines (e.g. prednisolone) alongside your chemotherapy.
-These are to help the chemotherapy to work and are taken as tablets.
+Your doctor may give you steroid medicines (e.g. prednisolone) alongside your chemotherapy.
+These medicines help the chemotherapy to work and you usually take them as tablets.

 Monoclonal antibodies are medicines that can recognise and target cancer cells.
-They aren’t used very often for people with Hodgkin's lymphoma.
-You may be given a monoclonal antibody medicine called rituximab if you have the nodular lymphocyte predominant type.
+They aren’t used very often for people with Hodgkin lymphoma.
+But you may be given a monoclonal antibody medicine called rituximab if you have the nodular lymphocyte predominant type.